top of page

 We believe in a world where everybody should have an equal opportunity to tell their story.

-Together with Movies That Matter and ReFOCUS Media Labs we developed Storries That Matter.
+Together with Movies That Matter Film Festival and ReFOCUS Media Labs we developed Stories That Matter.
 We want to give starting and experienced film- and acting talents with a refugee background a chance to develop professionally.

-In 2020, our three organizations were ready to launch a two week Medialab for status holders and asylum seekers in The Netherlands and Camp Moria in Lesbos, Greece.
+In 2020, our three organizations were ready to launch a two week Medialab for status holders and asylum seekers in The Netherlands and Camp Moria in Lesbos, Greece but Corona happened so we had to cancel the whole project.
+In April of 2022, we picked up where we left of.

 4 short films will be produced which the participants can add to their portfolio.